Employee fired for discussions with subordinate on conflict of interest and investigation, but conduct didn’t breach policies: Alberta court

 Underhill filed a claim for wrongful dismissal.

-The court found Underhill disregarded the investigative procedure by contacting Mueller to speak about matters under investigation while the investigation was still going on.
+The court found Underhill disregarded the investigative procedure by contacting LM to speak about matters under investigation while the investigation was still going on.
 It noted that she had a duty of good faith and loyalty to Shell and had an obligation to follow the company’s code of conduct, but her conduct did not amount to a breach of these obligations.
-Underhill wasn’t told that the investigation had shifted to her and she was co-operative with investigators, even being up front with them that she had contacted Mueller between the second and third interviews, the court said.
+Underhill wasn’t told that the investigation had shifted to her and she was co-operative with investigators, even being up front with them that she had contacted LM between the second and third interviews, the court said.

-The court found that Underhill didn’t stand to gain anything personally from not doing more about Mueller’s potential conflict of interest, but she was more focused on the Carmon Creek downsizing matter.
+The court found that Underhill didn’t stand to gain anything personally from not doing more about LM’s potential conflict of interest, but she was more focused on the Carmon Creek downsizing matter.
 She also sought legal advice as soon as she learned there was a possibility of a conflict of interest, and she co-operated with the investigation.

 The court noted that Underhill was “a loyal and dedicated employee at Shell for more than 17 years” without disciplinary problems and there was no evidence Shell suffered any significant consequences of her actions.
 As a result, Shell didn’t have just cause to terminate her employment.